evomol-lab/creatine/README.md

 ![EGFR>50% versus Normal samples](Up50EGFRXNormal.png)

+Samples with eGFR higher than 50% presented significative upregulation of the genes GAMT, IGF1, PSMD3 and SLC6A8.
+The gene IGF1 is the one that connect the GO terms of genes directly related to creatine metabolism, among them the GAMT and the SLC6A8.
+It is probable that IGF1-mediated signalling actively mediate the creatine-related genes, as well as the uptake of creatine mediated by the specific transporter coded by the gene SLC6A8.
+Also worthy noting that the gene PSMD3 presented expression values above 0.5 Log2FC for the first time in our analysis.

 #### EGFR<50% versus Normal samples

 ![EGFR<50% versus Normal samples](Down50xNormal.png)

+In this comparison, the genes IGF1 and SLC6A8 were still upregulated in samples with eGFR<50%, but we can observe the downregulation of the genes GATM and SLC6A12.
+This situation could indicate that the creatine metabolism is severely depleted at these samples and could be related to the observed reduction in the kidney function.

 #### EGFR>50% versus EGFR<50% samples

 ![EGFR>50% versus EGFR<50% samples](UPxDOWN-EGFR.png)

+Samples with altered eGFR values were also compared.
+However, only the GAMT gene had differential expression values higher than the threshold of Log2FC±0.5.
+This gene is upregulated in samples with eGFR>50% when compared to the eGFR<50% samples.

 #### Fibrosis>50% versus Normal samples